Population history of West Africa: Historical period

-Depopulation due to slave trade
+Depopulation due to trade of enslaved Africans

 During the Trans-Atlantic slave trade, most West African ethnic groups were not active participants (e.g., captors, captives).
 In response to the Trans-Atlantic slave trade, most West African ethnic groups developed various methods (e.g., defensive, offensive, protective) to protect their families and communities against external factors, such as captivity and depopulation.
 A common tactic used by European slavers was getting African intermediaries drunk prior to discussions regarding the trade of enslaved Africans.
 Some African intermediaries were also enslaved after discussions regarding the trade of enslaved Africans were concluded with European slavers.
 Areas, such as the Birim River Valley with Akan people, were depopulated.
 A Ghanaian man provided the following recorded account to a European official during the Danish Gold Coast period of Ghana in 1738 CE:

 It is you, you whites they say, who have brought all of this evil among us.
 Would we have sold each other, if you had not come to us as buyers?
 The desire we have for your enticing goods and brandy has brought distrust between brothers and friends.
 So, alcohol has been a great enemy of mankind, since time immemorial—yes, even between father and son.
 From our fathers, we knew in the past that anyone guilty of malpractice, who had committed murder twice, was stoned or drowned.
-Otherwise, the punishment for ordinary misdeeds was that the culprit should carry to the offended party’s hut or house a big log of firewood for two or three consecutive days and beg him for forgiveness on his knees.
+Otherwise, the punishment for ordinary misdeeds was that the culprit should carry to the offended party's hut or house a big log of firewood for two or three consecutive days and beg him for forgiveness on his knees.
 We used to know thousands of families here and there on the coast in our youth.
 But now, we can hardly count a hundred individuals.
-That’s depopulation.
+That's depopulation.
 And the worst part is that you have become a necessary evil among us.
 For if you were to leave now, the Blacks up-country would allow us to live for a half-of-a-year, and then they would come and kill us, with our wives and children.
 And they bear this hatred because of you.

 Richardson (1994) highlighted the "severity" of the Trans-Atlantic slave trade and the "demographic impact" it had on the "population history of West Africa."
 Richardson (1994) indicated that the "population of West Africa may have fallen in 1730-1850, [and] that of Western Europe and North America rose substantially, with the result that the African share of the population of the Atlantic basin fell by perhaps two-thirds between 1650 and 1850."